gtaman92/XtreamCodes2API/README.md

 Current Functionality
 ---------------------
-- Restart stream.
+- Restart existing stream.
-- Create stream.
+- Start new stream.

 How to Use
 ----------